 SGD 65 – Pasalubong (souvenirs or presents to give friends and relatives back home)

-Note: I booked for 4 nights because our flight for Manila to Singapore was Thursday night but our arrival was 1 a.m.
+Note: I booked for 4 nights because our flight from Manila to Singapore was Thursday night but our arrival was 1 a.m.
 Friday.
-Our flight for Singapore to Manila was Monday 1 a.m.
+Our flight from Singapore to Manila was Monday 1 a.m.
 Late check-in and late check-out were not allowed.
 I have to make this trip as comfortable as possible for my parents.